web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 Answers:
 - rfc.vac.dev is a good start.
 The RFC repository contains the specification of Waku and other protocols.
 In terms of @ethstatus's privacy claims.
 It is good to first look at the base layer: @waku_org
-- The RFCs describe the protocol and also contains security assumptions/guarantees section."
+- The RFCs describe the protocol and also contain security assumptions/guarantees section."
 - The target audience are researchers and maintainers of Waku implementations.
 Not the easiest thing to read!

 _Observations_:
 -

 _Product feature_
 -

 **Rotki**